jacksonrakena/human-date-parser/README.md

 HumanDateParser.Parse("") // 23/10/2019, 2139h
 ```
 More functionality is being implemented over time.
 You can add the package to your project from [NuGet under Abyssal.HumanDateParser](https://www.nuget.org/packages/Abyssal.HumanDateParser).
-It depends on .NET Standard 2.1.
+It depends on .NET 5.0.

 ### Contributing
 Feel free to contribute.

 ### Copyright
-Copyright (c) 2019-2020 abyssal
+Copyright (c) 2019-2021 abyssal